-SYNTHETIC BIOLOGICS, INC.

-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS IN CONNECTION WITH THE 2013 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD AT 9:00 A.M.
-(EASTERN TIME) ON OCTOBER 22, 2013
+SYNTHETIC BIOLOGICS, INC. THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS IN CONNECTION WITH THE 2015 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD AT 9:00 A.M.
+(EASTERN DAYLIGHT TIME) ON MAY 15, 2015

-PROXY: JEFFREY RILEY AND C. EVAN BALLANTYNE, or either of them, are hereby appointed by the undersigned as attorneys and proxies with full power of substitution, to vote at the 2013 Annual Meeting of Stockholders of Synthetic Biologics, Inc. and at any adjournment(s) or postponement(s) of that meeting.
+PROXY: JEFFREY RILEY AND C. EVAN BALLANTYNE, or either of them, are hereby appointed by the undersigned as attorneys and proxies with full power of substitution, to vote at the 2015 Annual Meeting of Stockholders of Synthetic Biologics, Inc. and at any adjournment(s) or postponement(s) of that meeting.

 WITH RESPECT TO ANY MATTER THAT SHOULD PROPERLY COME BEFORE THE ANNUAL MEETING THAT IS NOT SPECIFIED HEREIN, THIS PROXY, WILL BE VOTED IN THE DISCRETION OF THE PROXY HOLDER.
 PLEASE SIGN AND DATE AND RETURN PROMPTLY

-THE BOARD OF DIRECTORS OF SYNTHETIC BIOLOGICS, INC.

-RECOMMENDS THAT YOU VOTE

-FOR ALL NOMINEES LISTED IN PROPOSAL 1,

-FOR PROPOSALS 2, 3 and 4
+THE BOARD OF DIRECTORS OF SYNTHETIC BIOLOGICS, INC. RECOMMENDS THAT YOU VOTE FOR ALL NOMINEES LISTED IN PROPOSAL 1, FOR PROPOSAL 2, FOR PROPOSAL 3 and FOR PROPOSAL 4

-FOR 3 YEARS ON PROPOSAL 5

 PROPOSAL 1.
-Election of the followir elected: g director nominees s to serve for th e following year and until his successo or is
+Election of the following director nominees to serve for the following year and until his successor is

-Nominees are: Steve H. Kanzer, Jeffre ey J. Kraws, Jeffrey Ril ey, Scott L. Tarr iff and Jeffrey Wolf.
+elected: Nominees are: Jeffre y J. Kraws, Jeffrey Riley, Scott L. Tarriff an d Jeffrey Wolf.

-FOR ALL NOMINEES WITHHOLD AUT FOR ALL NOM HORITY WITHHELD FOR THE FOLLOWING ONLY: (WRITE THE NAME(S) OF THE NOMINEE(S) IN THE SPACE BELOW)
+WITHHELD FOR THE FOLLOWING ONLY: (WRITE THE NAME(S) OF

+FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES THE NOMINEE(S) IN THE SPACE BELOW)

-0 0
+0 0 THE STACE BLEG W

 PROPOSAL 2.
-Ratification of the seleour fiscal year ending December 31, 2 P as our indepe endent registered public accounting fi rm for
+Ratification our fiscal year ending Decem n of the selection of BDO USA, LLP as our ber 31, 2015. independent registered public acc ounting firm for

 FOR AGAINST ABSTAIN

 0 0 0

+FOR 0 es of common stock to 250,000,000 shar AGAINST o ABSTAIN O

-PROPOSAL 3.
-Approval of an amend stock that we will have authority to g to increase the number of shares of to 6,000,000; commor
+f an amendment to the 2010 Stock Ince ave authority to grant from 6,000,000 to of shares of

 FOR AGAINST ABSTAIN

 0 0 0

-PROPOSAL 4.
-Approval, on an adviso ory basis, of the Nam ned Executive O fficers' compensation.

-FOR AGAINST ABSTAIN

-0 0 0

-PROPOSAL 5.
-Approval, on an adviso compensation. ory basis, of the frequency uency of holdin g an advisory vote on executive

-1 YEAR 2 YEARS 3 YEARS ABSTAIN

-0 0 0 0

 Dated:

-Signature(s) of Stockholder(s)
+Signature(s) of Stockholder(s s):

 Title:

-Please mark, date and sign exactly as your name appears on this proxy card and return in the enclosed envelope.
-If acting as executor, administrator, trustee, guardian, etc., you should so indicate when signing.
-If the signer is a corporation, please sign the full corporate name, by a duly authorized officer.
-If shares are held jointly, each stockholder named should sign.
+acting as executor, administr n exactly as your name appears on this rator, trustee, guardian, etc., you should full corporate name, by a duly authorize so indicate when signing.
+If the sig ner is a